Jets' Scheifele exits Game 5, head coaches trade barbs on how injury occurred

-Winnipeg Jets forward Mark Scheifele was not on the bench for the start of the second period of Wednesday's Game 5 win against the visiting St. Louis Blues.
+Winnipeg Jets forward Mark Scheifele was not on the bench for the start of the second period and did not return in Wednesday's Game 5 win against the visiting St. Louis Blues.

-Scheifele, 32, took a big hit from Blues captain Brayden Schenn 6:12 into the game that was called for interference.
-He was unable to return to action.
+Scheifele, 32, took a big hit from Blues captain Brayden Schenn 6:12 into the game that was called for interference, but remained in the game.
+He also took a big hit from Radek Faksa while entering the offensive zone late in the first period.

 Jets head coach Scott Arniel didn't have much of an update following Winnipeg's 5-3 win, saying they should have more of an update on Thursday.

-Blues head coach Jim Montgomery said he felt Scheifele suffered his injury on a Radek Faksa hit later in the period, adding that Scheifele played six minutes following the Schenn hit.
+While the hit by Schenn drew more attention, Blues head coach Jim Montgomery said he felt Scheifele suffered his injury on the Faksa hit, adding that Scheifele played six minutes following the Schenn collision.

 Arniel took issue with Montgomery's injury assessment.